Meet Dr. Jennifer

 When Jennifer started her career there were very few women in the field of cardiology, let alone women of color.

-Now, in her roles as Chief Diversity & Inclusion Officer at Northwell Health where she leads the Center for Equity of Care, and Professor of Cardiology and Associate Dean of Faculty Affairs at the Zucker School of Medicine at Hofstra /Northwell, Jennifer has become a thought leader on the topic of humanism in healthcare and recognizing bias in all its forms.
+Now, in her roles as Senior Vice President for the Center for Advancing Health for All at Northwell, and Professor of Cardiology and Associate Dean of Faculty Affairs at the Zucker School of Medicine at Hofstra /Northwell, Jennifer has become a thought leader on the topic of humanism in healthcare and recognizing bias in all its forms.
 Her mission is to empower people to be partners in their care, and to help patients understand that communication is the most vital tool for their health.

 Jennifer is a graduate of Bennington College and Boston University School of Medicine,